How to Incorporate a Business

 Another important document that is often overlooked is a shareholder's agreement.
 This agreement should be agreed upon by all shareholders and will spell out various issues related to shareholders, such as how ownership will be transferred in the event that a shareholder dies, becomes disabled or wishes to leave the corporation.

-How to Incorporate a Business: The First Meeting of the Board of Directors
+The First Meeting of the Board of Directors

 After all the above steps have been followed, it is time for the board of directors to hold their first meeting.
 At this first meeting, a number of corporate formalities must be taken care of, including: